turingschool/mod-0-curriculum/session2/index.md

 <div class="things-to-note">
   <h4>Things to Note</h4>
   <p>Git has a steep learning curve, and it can be super confusing at the beginning.
-Tonight's lesson is not meant to make you a git master, but it will expose you to the basic git commands and workflow.
+Tonight's lesson is not meant to make you a git expert, but it will expose you to the basic git commands and workflow.
 Most likely, you will not have the commands or workflow memorized after tonight.</p>
   <p>To get comfortable with git (just like with anything else), you will need to put in hours of practice.
 It's an excellent idea to go back over this lesson (either in print or recording) multiple times.</p>
 </div>